tcopeland/194x/README.md

 #### TODO

-* Bullet disappears when it hits something
-* Pressing 's' (or 'm'?) during gameplay mutes sound
 * Score appears at the top of the screen
 * Score increments when enemy destroyed
 * Enemy plane shoots
 * Explosion goes more slowly
 * Enemy bullet affects player sprite
 * Waves of enemies - e.g, 6 planes come down from upper left and exit on upper right
+* Pressing 's' (or 'm'?) during gameplay mutes sound
 * Destruction of enemy plane leaves power up
 * Implement 'paused' state
 * [cleanup] Bullets are removed from BulletManager when they go offscreen